Murkowski pushes back on White House rescission of public broadcasting funds

 Sen. Lindsey Graham, R-S.C., said he'd vote for the clawbacks, even though he supported PEPFAR in past years.
 He said Vought had opened his eyes that some of the money was spent on "that junk."

-The U.S. House has already passed Trump’s rescission request.
+The U.S. House of Representatives has already passed Trump’s rescission request.
 The Senate has to pass it by mid-July or it will expire.

 Editor's Note: Alaska Public Media President Ed Ulman is among the public broadcasting advocates who have campaigned to defeat the rescission of CPB funds.
 He had no hand in the writing or editing of this story, nor in any of our news coverage.